floragunncom/search-guard-docs/tls_expert.md

 ```
 ## Injecting an SSLContext

-If you are integrating Search Guard with your own software, you might already have an `javax.net.ssl.SSLContext` object available which you want to use.
+If you are integrating Search Guard with your own software, you might already have an `javax.net.ssl.SSLContext` object available that you want to use.
 In this case, instead of building an `SSLContext` from the configured keystore and truststore, you can instruct Search Guard to use your `SSLContext` object directly.

 Search Guard is able to manage multiple `SSLContext` objects.
 You need to register the objects you want to use with the `com.floragunn.searchguard.ssl.ExternalSearchGuardKeyStore` and an id first.
 When constructing the `Settings` object used for instantiating the `TransportClient`, you can configure which `SSLContext` should be used for this `TransportClient`.